 Since there are many indications that you are experiencing weak digestion, it will be essential to rev up your fire to help digest new food coming and assist in flushing out the toxins that have already accumulated.
 One of the most common ways to get the digestive juices flowing is to begin each meal with a digestive enhancing supplement.
-There are many options for this but here are some effective tonics:

-You can also try our DIY ginger, honey, and lime digestive appetizer.
+You can try our DIY ginger, honey, and lime digestive appetizer.
 Whichever you choose, make sure to be consistent and take it before every meal (and maybe a bit extra before big meals!)

 6. Avoid heavy foods such as dairy, meat, white sugar, and gluten.